DNA

 this particular morphology.

-Adaptively responsive hypermutation to stress is a phenomenon
+Adaptively responsive hypermutation to stress, manifested as non-uniform forces, is a phenomenon

 that is also predicted by the principle and its biological